 With a keen eye, today you can spot changes in design and construction methods as you scan the heights of the walls and towers.
 Various sculptors over the years created the different styles of statues and gargoyles that adorn the building.

 Entrance to the cathedral's bell towers is included as part of the Paris Pass.
 Mind you, you still have to climb those 387 stairs!

-You can't skip the line to get into the church, but you can skip the ticket lines waiting to climb up the bell towers by signing up for a walking tour that gives you an Insider's peek into the historic cathedral – and the island it sits on.
+You can't skip the line to get into the church (entry there is free), but you can skip the ticket lines waiting to climb up the bell towers by signing up for a walking tour that gives you an Insider's peek into the historic cathedral – and the island it sits on.

 The tour begins in the middle of the Seine River on Île de la Cité, where you'll learn the history of Paris kings and revolutionaries, and you'll discover the real reason Victor Hugo chose the Notre Dame Cathedral as the setting for The Hunchback of Notre Dame.
 Then explore the interior of the church before skipping the lines to climb the 387 steps up the bell towers for a gargoyle's view of Paris.

 The Paris Pass includes free entrance to museums and lets you skip the long ticket lines!
 PLUS, you get to ride the Metro & buses for free.